The Last of Us Part II Remastered Review | PlayStation 5

 Reviewed by AndresPlays on Feb 09, 2024

 What can be said about The Last of Us Part II that has not been said before?
-A timeless masterpiece, a divisive sequel, and a once-in-a-lifetime experience.
+It is a timeless masterpiece, a divisive sequel, and a once-in-a-lifetime experience.
 And yet, I am compelled to write this review because it means so much to me.
 The trauma the characters have overcome once the dust has settled, the beautifully rendered rain of Seattle, how it all wraps up and leaves you in shambles.

 Naughty Dog cut its teeth by making completely different kinds of games decades ago, and yet, it found its stride with cinematic adventure, starting with Uncharted.
 By the end of his saga, he was a charismatic and carefree Indiana Jones-style adventurer who realized he could not keep up chasing those wild dreams of fame and fortune and finally settled for a family life.
 Although his story remained comedic and had light overtones of drama, their ambition for a heavy narrative finally developed into The Last of Us.